kubernetes-sigs/aws-load-balancer-controller/docs/guide/service/nlb.md

 See [Subnet Discovery](../../deploy/subnet_discovery.md) for details on configuring ELB for public or private placement.

 ## Security group
-AWS currently does not support attach security groups to NLB.
-To allow inbound traffic from NLB, the controller automatically adds inbound rules to worker node security groups by default.
+AWS currently does not support attaching security groups to NLB.
+To allow inbound traffic from NLB, the controller automatically adds inbound rules to the worker node security groups by default.

 !!! tip "disable worker node security group rule management"
     You can disable the worker node security group rule management via [annotation](./annotations.md#manage-backend-sg-rules).